County Route 519 (New Jersey): Route description

-CR 519 begins at an intersection with Route 29 in Delaware Township, Hunterdon County, heading north on two-lane, undivided Kingwood-Stockton Road.
+CR 519 begins at an intersection with Route 29 in Delaware Township, Hunterdon County, just north of the municipality line with Stockton.
+It heads north on two-lane, undivided Kingwood-Stockton Road.
 The road first passes through woods before entering farm fields.
 The route passes through the residential community of Rosemont before continuing back into agricultural areas.
 CR 519 enters Kingwood Township and continues through a mix of farmland and woodland, becoming Kingwood Road at the CR 651 intersection.
 In Kingwood Township, the route comes to a junction with Route 12 in the community of Baptistown, where the road is lined with homes.
 CR 519 passes through more rural areas with a few housing developments as it continues into Alexandria Township.

 Here, the route turns northwest onto Palmyra Road at an intersection with Senator Stout Road/Hog Hollow Road and soon crosses CR 513.
 CR 519 forms the border between Holland Township to the west and Alexandria Township to the east as turns southwest onto Mount Pleasant Road, with CR 631 continuing north.
 At this point, the route is fully within Holland Township and continues through agricultural areas before entering Milford.
 The road makes a turn to the south before heading southwest again and passes residences.
 At the intersection with CR 619, CR 519 turns northwest onto Frenchtown Road and becomes Water Street at the intersection with Bridge Street/Barron Road a short distance later in the commercial center of Milford.
 The road passes more homes before leaving Milford for Holland Township again and becoming Milford-Warren Glen Road.
 In this area, the route passes a mix of farms, woods, and residential subdivisions, turning north and running through the community of Riegel Ridge.
 Past here, CR 519 enters woodland and turns northwest before crossing over Musconetcong Mountain.